Human trafficking: HIV/AIDS

 Sex trafficking increases the risk of contracting HIV/AIDS.
 The HIV/AIDS pandemic can be both a cause and a consequence of sex trafficking.
 On one hand, children are sought by customers because they are perceived as being less likely to be HIV positive, and this demand leads to child sex trafficking.
-On the other hand, trafficking leads to the proliferation of HIV, because victims cannot protect themselves properly and get infected.
+On the other hand, trafficking leads to the proliferation of HIV, because victims often cannot protect themselves properly and get infected.